vyvee/practical-astronomy/README.md

 Implementations of astronomical algorithms.

-Aims to implement algorithms to calculate *approximate* (and NOT high precision) positions of solar system objects.
+Aims to implement algorithms to calculate positions of solar system objects with moderate accuracy, or to about a few arcseconds.
-In particular, aims to use formulae or algorithms that do not involve large number of arithmetic operations.
-Currently, the main reference includes \[Peter11\].
+Currently, the main references include \[Jean99\], \[Peter11\].

-For very high precision calculations, you are recommended to refer to \[Jean99\], \[VOSP87\], \[XEphem\], etc.
+Does not aim to provide results with extremely high accuracy.
+For highly accurate results, you are recommended to refer to \[VOSP87\], \[XEphem\], etc.

 ## Completed